FlowFuse/flowfuse/docs/cloud/README.md

 read in 1 operation is limited to `10MB` in size.

-These values were determined to be the most suitable default that more than satisfies the majority of requirements while being considerate performance and cost.
+These values were determined to be the most suitable default that more than satisfies the majority of requirements while being considerate of performance and cost.

 ## Node-RED context

-Context data within a Node-RED project is not persistent, FlowForge adds persistence via a plugin.
+Context data within a Node-RED project is not persistent however FlowForge adds persistence via a Node-RED plugin.
 The context values are stored outside of the container to provide persistence.

 Persistent context has a quota limit set at `1MB` per project.
-This value was determined to be the most suitable default that more than satisfies the majority of requirements while being considerate performance and cost.
+This value was determined to be the most suitable default that more than satisfies the majority of requirements while being considerate of performance and cost.

 ## Network Connections